 Persistence of razorback sucker (Xyrauchen texanus) in the lower Colorado River below Hoover Dam now relies entirely upon stocking programs.
 Even so, only a small proportion of stocked fish are ever encountered in the wild.
-In Lake Havasu (MSCP Reach 3), recent telemetry studies have found large spawning aggregations of razorback sucker in the upstream, riverine portion outside of reservoir habitat that is unsuitable for standard net based sampling that occurs in the lake.
-Contacting a greater proportion of the population is vital to assess the current at large population and the factors that affect individual survival.
+In Lake Havasu (Lower Colorado River Multi-Species Conservation Program Reach 3), recent telemetry studies have found large spawning aggregations of razorback sucker in the upstream, riverine portion outside of the reservoir habitat that is unsuitable for standard net-based sampling that occurs in the lake.
+Contacting a greater proportion of the population is vital to assess the current at-large population and the factors that affect individual survival.

-Remote PIT scanning has been a successful tool for contacting tagged fish in both riverine and slack waters throughout the lower Colorado River, and this technology was deployed for the razorback sucker spawning periods in January-April 2012 and December-April 2013 in the fast flowing waters of Reach 3 from Davis Dam downstream to Moabi Regional Park, CA. We contacted 652 and 2092 razorback sucker released with a 134 kHz PIT tag in 2012 and 2013 respectively.
+Remote passive integrated transponder (PIT) scanning has been a successful tool for contacting tagged fish in both riverine and slack waters throughout the lower Colorado River, and this technology was deployed for the razorback sucker spawning periods in January -April 2012 and December - April 2013 in the fast-flowing waters of Reach 3 from Davis Dam downstream to Moabi Regional Park, California.
+We contacted 652 and 2,092 razorback sucker released with a 134-kilohertz PIT tag in 2012 and 2013, respectively.

-The combination of remote PIT scanning and standard fisheries sampling methodologies produced population estimates for 134 kHz PIT tagged razorback sucker of 2496 (1935 to 3220, 95% confidence interval) and 4524 (4027 to 5081, 95% confidence interval) for 2011 and 2012 respectively.
+The combination of remote PIT scanning and standard fisheries sampling methodologies produced population estimates for 134-kHz PIT-tagged razorback sucker of 2,496 (1,935 to 3,220, 95-percent [%] confidence interval [CI]) and 4,524 (4,027 to 5,081, 95% CI) for 2011 and 2012, respectively.

-Season of release and size at release were found to be significant factors in post-stocking survival of razorback sucker released into Reach 3 in an assessment of mark-recapture models using the software package MARK.
-Actual estimates of survival varied significantly among competing models, and year to year variation of post-release survival was significant.
-Still, post-release survival estimates for razorback sucker released in the spring were twice as high on average compared to autumn releases in all models, and models that incorporated size at release as a covariate were always ranked higher by AIC_C (small sample Akaike's Information Criterion) than models that did not.
+The season of release and size at release were found to be significant factors in post-stocking survival of razorback sucker released into Reach 3 in an assessment of mark-recapture models using the software package MARK.
+Actual estimates of survival varied significantly among competing models, and year-to-year variation of post-release survival was significant.
+Still, post-release survival estimates for razorback sucker released in the spring were twice as high on average compared to autumn releases in all models, and models that incorporated size at release as a covariate were always ranked higher by AICc (small sample Akaike's Information Criterion) than models that did not.

-Monitoring of the MSCP Reach 3 razorback sucker stocking program should continue and emphasize seasonal application of remote PIT tag scanning augmented by bi-annual physical sampling that utilizes electrofishing and netting.
+Monitoring of the LCR MSCP Reach 3 razorback sucker stocking program should continue and should also emphasize seasonal application of remote PIT tag scanning augmented by biannual physical sampling that utilizes electrofishing and netting.
 Although remote PIT scanning has significantly increased contact rates for razorback sucker in the reach, precise post-release survival estimates have remained elusive.
 The variability in post-stocking survival (year to year and season to season) combined with the seasonality and temporal proximity of employing PIT scanning results in imprecise post-stocking survival estimates.
 Because contacting released razorback sucker in the season after release is required to assess survival during this critical period, PIT scanning will need to continue for multiple years and across seasons.
 Recommendations to improve post-release survival should accrue after multiple iterations of data collection, analysis, and interpretation.